unixneo/discourse-selfish-seo-layout-changes/README.md

 ## discourse-selfish-seo-layout-changes

-This simple Discourse plugin makes some selfish changes to the Discourse layout.
-We originally made the changed to Discourse with pups during the container build process but have moved this to plugin.
+This simple Discourse plugin makes a few "selfish" changes to the Discourse layout.

+We originally made the changes to Discourse with `pups` during the container build process but moved this code to this plugin.

 ## Discourse Layout Changes